First and second order semi-strong interaction in reaction-diffusion systems: Standard forms for semi-strong interaction

 As mentioned in \S\ref{s:main}, the `normal form' proposed in \cite{DoeKap} for pulses and the three component model in \cite{HeDoeKap1} with fronts have the second order standard form for semi-strong interaction, and indeed the relative motion has velocities of order $\eps^2$.
 See \cite{DoeKap, WaSuRu,EhWo, HDKP}.
-The abstract derivation explains why for first order interaction a factor $UV$ (and not just $V$) is required in the nonlinear kinetics: there must be must be a simultaneous root in $U$ of the leading $U$- and $V$-kinetics.
-Moreover, it reveals why the quadratic case $UV^2$ is natural for $F$ and $G$.
+The present abstract derivation explains why for first order interaction a factor $UV$ (and not just $V$) is required in the nonlinear kinetics: there must be a simultaneous root in $U$ of the leading $U$- and $V$-kinetics.
+Moreover, the special role of the quadratic nonlinearities $UV^2$ in both $F$ and $G$ that arises in the `normal form' of \cite{DoeKap} also occurs on the present abstract level.

-In case $E\equiv 0$, the corrections $F_*^\rmf, F_*^\rms$ vanish and so the large scale vector field is the same for first and second order interaction (as in the examples from \S\ref{s:bex-pulse}).
+In case $E\equiv 0$, the corrections $F_*^\rmf$ and (typically) $F_*^\rms$ vanish and so the large scale vector field is the same for first and second order interaction (as in the examples from \S\ref{s:bex-pulse}).
 Thus it does not reveal the order of semi-strong interaction.

+Concerning Remark~\ref{r:sing}, as in the second order case the large scale problem allows for general $\eps^{-j}$-terms in the $U$-equation if $F$ has a factor $V^j$ (or if $V$ is order $\eps^j$).
+However, here the small scale problem is consistent with this, if $F$ also possesses a factor $U^{j-1}$.
+For the $V$-equation the same applies to $G$ with powers incremented by one.